Zhijie-YU/Learning_Notes/Notes_SPH.md

 $$\frac{d\mathbf{v}_a}{dt}=-\sum_bm_b(\frac{p_a}{\rho_a^2}+\frac{p_b}{\rho_b^2})\nabla_aW_{ab}+\mathbf{g}$$

 #### Equation of state (EOS)
-There are different form of EOS with different conditions.
+There are different form of EOS (describing the relationship between pressure and density) with different conditions.
 In WCSPH, low compressibily is adopted.
-+ Incompressibility (Poisson equation)
++ Incompressibility (Pressure poisson equation (PPE))
   $$\nabla^2p=\rho\frac{\nabla\cdot\mathbf{v}}{\Delta t}$$

   Solving this Poisson equation is time-consuming(PCG,MGPCG).
 Standard SPH and other methods like FVM directly solve this equation.
+  This PPE has different forms and can be derived from momentum equation and continuity equation.
+(Refer to [tutorial](https://interactivecomputergraphics.github.io/SPH-Tutorial/) for details about derivation.)
 + High compressibility (Ideal gas equation)
   $$p=k_p\rho\quad {\rm or} \quad p=k_p(\rho-\rho_0)$$